irisnet/irismod/modules/service/spec/02_messages.md

 - the service binding with the `ServiceName` and `Provider` does not exist
 - owner of the servic binding is not `Owner`

+## MsgDisableServiceBinding

+The service binding can be diabled via `MsgDisableServiceBinding`

 ```go
 type MsgDisableServiceBinding struct {
     ServiceName string